 Used 2016 Toyota RAV4 Hybrid SUV Overview

-The used 2016 Toyota RAV4 Hybrid SUV is offered in the following styles: Limited 4dr SUV AWD (2.5L 4cyl gas/electric hybrid CVT), and XLE 4dr SUV AWD (2.5L 4cyl gas/electric hybrid CVT).
-Pre-owned RAV4 Hybrid SUV models are available with a 0-liter hybrid engine, with output up to 0 hp, depending on engine type.
-The used 2016 RAV4 Hybrid SUV comes with all wheel drive.
-Available transmissions include: continuously variable-speed automatic.
+The Used 2016 Toyota RAV4 Hybrid SUV is offered in the following styles: Limited 4dr SUV AWD (2.5L 4cyl gas/electric hybrid CVT), and XLE 4dr SUV AWD (2.5L 4cyl gas/electric hybrid CVT).

-Save up to $300 on one of 23 used 2016 Toyota RAV4 Hybrids for sale at dealerships within 25 miles of Ashburn, Virginia with prices as low as $22500 as of Apr 23, 2018, based on data from 20 dealers and 127 consumer-driven dealer ratings ranging from 1.3 to 5 out of 5 stars.
+Save up to $300 on one of 22 Used 2016 Toyota RAV4 Hybrid SUV for sale at dealerships within 25 miles of Ashburn, VA with prices as low as $20,448 as of09/18/2018, based on data from dealers and consumer-driven dealer ratings ranging from1 to 5 out of 5 stars.

-Price comparisons for used 2016 Toyota RAV4 Hybrid trim styles:
+Price comparisons for Used 2016 Toyota RAV4 Hybrid SUV trim styles:

 - The Used 2016 Toyota RAV4 Hybrid SUV XLE is priced between $20,448 and$25,300 with odometer readings between 11000 and58963 miles.

 - The Used 2016 Toyota RAV4 Hybrid SUV Limited is priced between $23,559 and$28,998 with odometer readings between 14781 and47466 miles.